BSChampion/TicTacToe/README.md

 # TicTacToe
-<a href='https://bschampion.github.io/TicTacToe/'>Click here to please the game</a>
+<a href='https://bschampion.github.io/TicTacToe/'>Click here to play the game</a>
 ## Summary of Project

 ## Plan
-9 box's with abilty to expand by using var gridNum Change player turn managed by var counter % 2 class's to change on click
+9 box's with abilty to expand by using var gridNum Change player turn managed by var counter % 2 class's to change on .addEventListener('click' function) boxedClickedOn.textcontent = X or O (if loop) (could use image once its working)

 ## Cool tech you used (or code you're proud of)

 ## Lessons you learnt

-##Expanding ideas
+## Expanding ideas
 reset button (would you like to play again
 Names of Players
 Computer Player